privacysandbox/protected-auction-key-value-service/docs/deployment/deploying_on_aws.md

 -   EC2
     -   Visit the EC2 console and confirm that new instances have been generated.
-    -   There should be at least 2 instances, depending on the autoscaling capacity you have specified.
+    -   There should be at least 1 Key/Value server instance, depending on the autoscaling capacity you have specified.
-        -   There is an SSH instance that you will use to SSH into the Key/Value server instances.
-        -   There are at least one or more Key/Value server instances that run the actual server code.
     -   Confirm that "Instance state" is showing "Running", and "Status check" shows "2/2 checks passed".
 -   S3